ibm-cloud-docs/cis/private-endpoint.md

 ### Step 1.
 Configure the {{site.data.keyword.cloud_notm}} private network on your virtual server
 {: #configure-private-network}

-Prepare your virtual server instance or test machine by configuring your routing table for the {{site.data.keyword.cloud_notm}} private network.
+Prepare your virtual server instance or test server by configuring your routing table for the {{site.data.keyword.cloud_notm}} private network.

 1. To route traffic to the {{site.data.keyword.cloud_notm}} private network, run the following command on your virtual server instance: